Top of the Foot Pain:

 - Some people develop the pain from having pain within the joint, but some people develop the pain from having their shoelace rubbing against the top of the big spur that development because of the joint pain.

-- By avoiding the leases covering this bone spur, it takes pressure off the superficial peroneal nerve which can become compressed between the skin and the bone spur underneath it.
+- Avoiding the leases covering this bone spur takes the pressure off the superficial peroneal nerve, which can become compressed between the skin and the bone spur underneath it.

 Bone Spur on Top of Foot from Running:

-A bone spur on top of the foot from running is mainly irrated because your foot becomes more aggravated during running.
+- A bone spur on top of the foot from running is mainly irritated because your foot becomes more aggravated during running.

 Do These Spurs Ever Go Away?

 A heel spur will never go away without surgery, but the pain can be removed!

 - Once the bone is formed, it is there to stay unless you consider surgery.